Why It Works

 - A rich pastry dough makes a flaky, buttery crust.

-- Frying at a 400 degrees Fahrenheit ensures a crisp crust and melty cheese while avoiding cheese explosions in the pan.
+- Frying at 400°F (204°C) ensures a crisp crust and melty cheese while avoiding cheese explosions in the pan.

-Back in February, I posted a recipe for guasacaca, a Venezuelan avocado salsa.
-While that green creamy sauce got some love, it was clear from Serious Eaters that the real star were the tequeños also in the photo—made purely to have something to dip into the sauce.
+When I posted a recipe for guasacaca, a Venezuelan avocado salsa, the green creamy sauce got some love, but it was clear from Serious Eaters that the real stars were the tequeños also in the photo—made purely to have something to dip into the sauce.
 There were multiple calls for a tequeño recipe, but those were my first attempt and they had a few problems that needed to be worked out.
 It may have taken me a bit of time, but I finally gave those delicious cheese sticks another whirl and came out with something pretty spot-on, so I'm forgoing my usual sauce recipe this week to instead unleash the oozy awesomeness of the almighty tequeño.

 Ok, so I'm sure not everyone even knows what a tequeño is.
 Hell, until I discovered the gem that is Arepas Cafe in my hometown of Astoria, New York, many years ago, I had never heard of or seen one.
 But after one bite, I knew I could never live my life without them again.